Seasonal trading strategies

 - Election Day Performance (Stock Markets – Backtest)

-- Post holiday seasonal effect in stocks
+- George Washington Day/President’s Day holiday effect in trading

 - The Thanksgiving and Black Friday effect in the stock market